-French adult film director Marc Dorcel also runs an online shop and seven retail stores, the Dorcel Store, with branded private label vibrators and couples’ toys that complement the viewing experience.
+Famed French director Marc Dorcel also runs an online shop and seven retail stores, the Dorcel Store, with branded private label vibrators and couples’ toys that complement the viewing experience.
 Dorcel Store visitors can pair DVDs with lingerie, vibes and sensual wellness products to create a solo or coupled experience with all the bells and whistles.

 And just when you thought a porn star-endorsed toy had to play strictly to gay or straight audiences, enter the Satisfyer Men air-pressure masturbator.
 Headlined by Italian porn stallion Rocco Siffredi, this sex-tech penis toy doesn’t discriminate.
 In Satisfyer’s clean, classy marketing campaign, Siffredi dons a suit and simply states that this slender, black tube can give a man with 5,000 female sexual partners under his belt the best orgasm of his life.
 If your sexual conquests have instead been men, Siffredi’s come-hither stare and three-piece suit might catch your attention for different reasons.
 Whether you want to be Siffredi or screw Siffredi, the Satisfyer Men has all your penis bases covered.